 Relevance for animal evolution

 Assuming that the first metazoans were more like an adult sponge than a ctenophore, based on morphology (Nielsen 2008) and phylogeny (Feuda et al. 2017), then some species of early sponges or proto-animals could have tolerated low environmental oxygen levels and at least some periods of benthic anoxia and euxinia in the Neoproterozoic Era (~538.8–1,000 million years ago) when early animals, including sponges, first evolved (Dohrmann and Wörheide 2017).
 Lough Hyne sponges are a valuable model system for understanding early animal evolution.
-Early sponges could have survived under low and variable levels using mechanisms like those of Lough Hyne sponges.
-Therefore, contrary to longstanding hypotheses, the evolution of animals probably did not require high and stable environmental oxygen levels.
+Early sponges could have survived under low and variable oxygen levels using mechanisms like those of Lough Hyne sponges.
+Therefore, contrary to longstanding hypotheses, the evolution of animals probably did not require high and stable levels of environmental oxygen.

 Acknowledgements